Tests Test Coverage Latest release BSD-3 clause license PyPI - Python Version

 Parameters:

-• jd (-) – (int) Julian Day number of the day in question, at 0 hr UT
+• jd (int) – Julian Day number of the day in question, at 0 hr UT.

-• raList (-) – (float, float, float) a sequence of three right accension values, in radians, for (jd-1, jd, jd+1)
+• raList (tuple of float) – A sequence of three right ascension values, in radians, for (jd-1, jd, jd+1).

-• decList (-) – (float, float, float) a sequence of three right declination values, in radians, for (jd-1, jd, jd+1)
+• decList (tuple of float) – A sequence of three declination values, in radians, for (jd-1, jd, jd+1).

-• h0 (-) – (float) the standard altitude in radians
+• h0 (float) – The standard altitude in radians.

-• delta (-) – (float) desired accuracy in days.
+• delta (float) – Desired accuracy in days.
 Times less than one minute are infeasible for rise times because of atmospheric refraction.

 Returns:

-• Julian Day of the rise time
+Julian Day of the rise time.

 astronomia.riseset.settime(jd, raList, decList, h0, delta)